 If you are looking to get more involved or to stay informed, please consider the following:

 - New to the state network project?
 Make a resolution to learn more about what the state network project does so you can decide where you can participate.
 Visit our website and learn about the state network project overall, and the specific work in individual states through our state pages (CA, FL, MS, NC, NJ, OH and TN) and state blogs.

 - Already participating in the state network project?
 Make a 2013 resolution to become more active!
 There is much to do and much to choose from - each state holds regular state network meetings (via webinar and teleconference) and is implementing action teams (smaller groups of interested partners each focusing on one of the following - leveraging federal funding, advancing Complete Streets, and advancing shared/joint use agreements).
 Visit the state websites and/or contact one of the state advocacy organizers (CA, FL, MS, NC, NJ, OH and TN) and learn more about what is happening and how you can get involved.

-- Looking to join the National Partnership?
+- Looking to join the Safe Routes Partnership?
 The Safe Routes to School movement offers many ways for individuals, organizations, public agencies, schools and companies to get involved and make a difference at the local, state and even national levels.
 Safe Routes to School programs aren’t just for parents, teachers and students.
 All community members—from health organizations and bicycle and pedestrian advocates to local police officers and business owners—can contribute to the success of a Safe Routes to School program.
-Visit our website if you are interested in becoming a partner affiliate of the National Partnership.
+Visit our website if you are interested in becoming a partner affiliate of the Safe Routes Partnership.